 Banking compliance professionals continue to confront myriad regulatory requirements around the globe, as well as internally driven demands.
 And this frenzy of activity is not expected to slow down anytime soon.
-Here are five of the top challenges facing banking compliance professionals today:

 -